Djokovic, the tennis champion who finally has it all with Olympic gold

 He does not protect himself, does not provide wiggle room to minimize defeat.
 He eyes the target, with stubble on his chin and a sometimes-haunted gaze, and searches for the zone required to reach that target.

-He got there on Sunday after a 16-year chase that began at the 2008 Games in Beijing.
-And he got there by solving the biggest riddle available in men’s tennis: defeating 21-year-old Carlos Alcaraz, the Spanish phenom who won the French Open on this same patch of clay in June and routed Djokovic just last month in the Wimbledon final.
+He got there on Sunday after a 16-year chase that began at the 2008 Games in Beijing, where he won a bronze medal in his debut.
+He got there in Paris by solving the biggest riddle available in men’s tennis: defeating 21-year-old Carlos Alcaraz, the Spanish phenom who won the French Open on this same patch of clay in June and routed Djokovic just last month in the Wimbledon final.

 “I’m just over the moon honestly,” Djokovic said.
 “Everything that I felt in that moment when I won really surpassed everything I thought or hoped it is going to be.
 I thought that carrying the flag in the opening ceremony in 2012 was the best feeling ever until I experienced this today.
 Being on that court with the Serbian flag raising and singing the Serbian anthem and carrying that gold around my neck, I think nothing can beat that in terms of professional sports.”